fastapi/typer/docs/index.md

   --show-completion     Show completion for the current shell, to copy it or customize the installation.
   --help                Show this message and exit.

-// When you create a package you get ✨ auto completion ✨ for free, installed with --install-completion
+// When you create a package you get ✨ auto-completion ✨ for free, installed with --install-completion

 // Now pass the NAME argument
 $ python main.py Camila